PSLmodels/ParamTools/docs/docs/api/extend.md

 ## Extend behavior by validator

-ParamTools uses the label's validator to determine how values should be extended by assuming that there is some order among the range of possible values for the label.
+ParamTools uses the validator associated with `label_to_extend` to determine how values should be extended by assuming that there is some order among the range of possible values for the label.

-View the grid of values for any label by inspecting the `label_grid` attribute of a `Parameters` instance.
+Note: You can view the grid of values for any label by inspecting the `label_grid` attribute of a `paramtools.Parameters` derived instance.

 ### Range